Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 We recommend you to download the tarball from
 Alluxio [download page](http://www.alluxio.org/download).
-Alternatively, advanced users can choose to compile this client jar from the source code by following the instructs [here](Building-Alluxio-From-Source.html#compute-framework-support).
+Alternatively, advanced users can choose to compile this client jar from the source code by following the instructions [here](Building-Alluxio-From-Source.html#compute-framework-support).
 The Alluxio client jar can be found at `{{site.ALLUXIO_CLIENT_JAR_PATH}}`.

 Distribute the Alluxio client jar to all worker nodes in Presto: